gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

   var field: NonSendable

   func method() {
-    // ns is in a region that is disconnected. let ns = NonSendable()
+    // ns is in a disconnected isolation region. let ns = NonSendable()
     ...
   }
 }

 func nonisolatedFunction() async {
-  // ns is again in a region that is disconnected
+  // ns is in a disconnected isolation region. let ns = NonSendable()
-  // domain.
-  let ns = NonSendable()
 }